bbarres/Realtime/README.md

     - *oid_moy*: mean powdery mildew infection score between 2009 and 2013
     - *statut10*: dead or alive status of the plant in 2017 coded as a binary variable (0=dead; 1=alive)

-- **lim.hmp.txt.txt** and **nat.hmp.txt:** two data sets formatted for the GWAS analyses, for the protected and natural treatment respectively
+- **lim.hmp.txt.txt** and **nat.hmp.txt:** two data sets formatted for the GWAS analyses using the *hapmap* format, for the protected and natural treatment, respectively
     - *rs#*: SNP ID
-    - *alleles*:
+    - *alleles*: possible nucleotide allele for each SNP
     - *chrom*: ID number of the chromosome the SNP is located on.
 Range from 1 to 12 for the 12 chromosome of *Quercus robur*.
-The 13 code is used for unmapped SNP. *MT* is for SNP located on mitochondrial DNA and *Plst* for SNP located on plastide
+The *13* code is used for unmapped SNP. *MT* is for SNP located on mitochondrial DNA and *Plst* for SNP located on plastide
-    -pos	strand	assembly#	center	protLSID	assayLSID	panelLSID	QCcode	A2B18 *:
+    - *pos*: the position of the SNP on the chromosome
+    - *strand*: not relevant for this analysis (filled with "+")
+    - *assembly#*: from which genomic assembly the chromosome and position on the chromosome of the SNP has been established
+    - *center*: the laboratory from which the sample were processed
+    - *protLSID*: not relevant for this analysis (filled with "NA")
+    - *assayLSID*: not relevant for this analysis (filled with "NA")
+    - *panelLSID*: ID of the panel from which the SNP has been selected from.
+For these dataset, all the SNP were designed for this experiment
+    - *QCcode*: not relevant for this analysis (filled with "NA")
+    - *A2B18* to *C1K14*: each of this column names stands for a genotyped individual

 ## R scripts